 Once you have created a leaderboard, you will be able to see a list of all the charts you have made under the heading, ‘Pick a Report’.

 Click on the name of your chart (in blue, left hand column) to display the leaderboard.

 As well as being able to view the chart, you will also have the options to:

-	Go to My Record Label > Charts > Download All Data
+Go to My School > Charts > Download All Data

 By selecting Download All Data, you will download the whole school’s data as a CSV file.